Nov 15, 2013 in Taiwan 2013

 Apr 24, 2012 in Falkland Islands 2012

 I spent my first few days in the Falklands in a state of destitution.
-There is just one bank, and it doesn’t have a cash machine, so visitors arriving on a Saturday like I did have to wait until the bank opens on the Monday before they can get any money out.
-If they have the bad luck to arrive at a time when that Monday is a public holiday then they’re in trouble.
-And if they also have the bad luck to have only managed to get hold of 40 pounds of Sterling in Santiago before they arrive, and for those 40 pounds to turn out to be old bank notes that are no longer valid, then their first few days in the islands will require them to impose on the charitable nature of the Falkland Islanders.
-This was the situation I found myself in, on account of the Monday being the Queen’s birthday.
-This is something that we would never dream of celebrating in the UK and it certainly isn’t a public holiday.
-But here, before I’d arrived on the Saturday, there had been parades and ceremonies, and most things were closed on the Monday.
-Fortunately I was […]
+There was just one bank, and it didn’t have a cash machine, so visitors arriving on a Saturday like I did would have to wait until the bank opened on the Monday before they could get any money out.
+Except that the Monday was a public holiday, on account of the Queen’s birthday apparently having happened.
+And on top of that I’d only managed to get hold of 40 pounds of sterling in Santiago before I arrived, and those 40 pounds turned out to be old bank notes that were no longer valid.
+My first few days in the islands required me to impose on the charitable nature of the Falkland Islanders.

 Apr 23, 2012 in Falkland Islands 2012

 On the way back from Volunteer Beach we drove back past Mount Kent.
 The hills near Stanley were the scene of fierce fighting during the war, and even now, 30 years later, relics still remain.
 We made a stop at the wreckage of an Argentinian helicopter.
 Keith told us that in the later stages of the occupation of Stanley, when British forces were shelling the town, senior Argentinians would leave at night for safer refuges in the hills.
 This helicopter had been ferrying officers away from Stanley for the night when it was attacked and shot down by a British aircraft.